Muhameddemadd/Pneumonia-Chest-X-ray-Classification-PyTorch/README.md

-# Pneumonic Chest X-ray Classification
+# Pneumonic Chest X-ray Classification using PyTorch and ResNet50.